Characters of the Marvel Cinematic Universe: M–Z: M'Baku

+Hank McCoy / Beast

+Dr. Henry "Hank" McCoy (portrayed by Kelsey Grammer), also known as Beast, is a mutant and a member of the X-Men from an alternate universe who possesses animalistic physical characteristics that include blue fur, pointy ears, fangs, and claws.

+As of 2025, the character has appeared in one project: the film The Marvels (2023).
+He will return in the film Avengers: Doomsday.
+Grammer previously portrayed a different version of McCoy in the 20th Century Fox films X-Men: The Last Stand (2006) and X-Men: Days of Future Past (2014).

+Kirsten McDuffie

+Kirsten McDuffie (portrayed by Nikki M. James) is a former New York assistant district attorney who became Matt Murdock's partner and founded the law firm Murdock & McDuffie with him.

+As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again (2025–present).

+Mephisto

+Mephisto (portrayed by Sacha Baron Cohen) is a powerful extra-dimensional demon who manipulates humans into forming pacts with him.

+As of 2025, the character has appeared in one project: the Disney+ series Ironheart (2025).

 Proxima Midnight

 Proxima Midnight (voiced and faced by Carrie Coon, motion-captured by Monique Ganderton) is Thanos' adopted daughter.
 She joined her father in his quest for the six Infinity Stones, initially attacked the Statesman with her brothers, helping to kill the Asgardians aboard to retrieve the Space Stone.
 While attempting to claim the Mind Stone, she and Corvus Glaive attack Wanda Maximoff and Vision, but are repelled by Steve Rogers, Sam Wilson, and Natasha Romanoff.
 During a second attempt at the Mind Stone, Proxima fights Romanoff and Okoye, but is ultimately killed by Maximoff.
-A past version of Midnight from 2014 travels through time with Thanos' forces to stop the Avengers from foiling his plans.
+A past version of Midnight from 2014 travels through time with Thanos's forces to stop the Avengers from foiling his plans.
 However, they are all disintegrated when Tony Stark uses the Infinity Gauntlet.